By Khaled Diab

 It would also seem that just as women have become a political football in the culture war between a hegemonic West and a defensive Arab world, it is my view that men have too.
 Western discourse, especially in conservative circles, tends to focus on the Arab man as a woman-hater or terrorist, ignoring the liberal breed of Arab men I mentioned above.
 Meanwhile, in a supposed bid to defend their culture against the onslaught of modernity, as well as to protect the patriarchal privileges they enjoy, conservative Arab elites talk up traditional gender roles and mock and demonise men who deviate from them either as weaklings or Western stooges.

-Moreover, one factor behind the enduring presence of patriarchy in the Arab world is what the academic Deniz Kandiyoti called the “patriarchal bargain” in which the Ottomans, British and French bought the submission of men by offering them absolute power over women.
+Moreover, one factor behind the enduring presence of patriarchy in the Arab world is how the Ottomans, British and French bought the submission of men by offering them absolute power over women.
 Arab dictators like Mubarak have played similar tricks.
-As one Egyptian feminist put it to me: “If you can’t control your income, the fate of your family or the politics of your country, then you will try to control what you can, that is the private sphere.”
+As one Egyptian feminist put it to me: “If you can't control your income, the fate of your family or the politics of your country, then you will try to control what you can, that is the private sphere.”

 In addition, though women are the traditional patriarchy's greatest victims, many men suffer too.
 After all, the patriarchal order is in place primarily to serve the interests of the top dogs, the alpha males, with the beta and gamma males often oppressed severely, as the beatings and rapes of young male protesters in Egypt clearly illustrate.